WHAT IS PUPIL PREMIUM?

 The Pupil Premium was introduced in April 2011 and is allocated to schools to enhance the provision for pupils who have been registered for free school meals at any point in the last six years (known as ‘Ever 6 FSM’).
 Schools also receive funding for children who have previously been looked after and children of service personnel.

 This additional funding is given to schools so that the school can support disadvantaged pupils and close the attainment gap between them and their peers.
-The funding allocation for the 2020-2021 academic year is as follows:
+The funding allocation for the financial year April 2022-March 2023 is as follows:

 Have been looked after for 1 day or more